-State revenues increased \$2.27 million due to funding for a 24.33% increase to the cost of contributions to the Teachers Retirement System of Georgia and the elimination of the amended formula adjustment.
-This increase was partially offset by a decrease in funding for health insurance due to the SHBP Employer Contribution Holiday.
+State revenues increased \$6.28 million due to funding for an increase to the cost of contributions to the Teachers Retirement System of Georgia and the elimination of the amended formula adjustment.
+State revenues also increased with the implementation of a \$3,000 raise to the certified salary scale for teachers.
 Increases in Title Ad Valorem Tax collections combined with increases in investment earnings comprise the bulk of the change in local revenues.

-The largest impact to functional categories was the increase in the TRS contribution rate.
-The increase in the cost of TRS for the general fund was approximately \$1.9 million spread out among the functional categories.
-More significant increases to functional categories were partially offset by the SHBP Employer Contribution Holiday, which eliminated the cost of health insurance for one month (June).
-The savings from this holiday amounted to approximately \$869,000.
+The largest impact to functional categories was the increase in the TRS contribution rate (20.90% to 21.14%) and adjustment to the certified salary schedule for teachers.
+The increase in the cost of TRS for the general fund was spread out among the functional categories.
+The increase in the certified salary schedule for teachers was primarily related to the instructional function increases.
 Other factors in the changes between years include the following:

-- Direct instruction includes five additional teachers.
-Instructional staff also received a longevity step (pay increase) on their respective salary schedules. - Instructional staff support includes the second phase of a significant investment toward the development of curriculum guides following the Rigorous Curriculum Design (RCD) process. - Maintenance and operations and transportation, which have few expenditures related to TRS, include a longevity step (pay increase) on the salary schedule for eligible employees and an increase in health insurance expenditures for classified employees.
+- Direct instruction includes several additional teachers.
+Instructional staff also received a longevity step (pay increase) on their respective salary schedules and a certified salary increase of \$3,000.
+Classified employees received a 3% increase to their salary schedule. - Instructional staff support includes the third phase of a significant investment toward the development of curriculum guides following the Rigorous Curriculum Design (RCD) process. - Maintenance and operations and transportation, which have few expenditures related to TRS, include a longevity step (pay increase) on the salary schedule for eligible employees and an increase in health insurance expenditures for classified employees.